 Get creative.
 Stick this tape under a desk to “hang” your favorite Minifigures or to act out upside-down scenes!
 This is an inexpensive gift that greatly extends creative play for the brick-building enthusiast in your life.
 This tape is manufactured by a variety of vendors and comes in many different colors and sizes.

 If your child is old enough to have their own computer, then they might love this creative decorative addition by Brik.
 Brick.co allows you to create pixel art on your Brick laptop case. (aka build mosaics on your laptop!)

 LEGO Chess Set

 At 7, our son has discovered chess.
+We’ve purchased and built the Lego Iconic Chess Game Board Set.
 This LEGO chess set is buildable (the board and the pieces) and then has storage available to keep the built board as a functional chess board and game.
 You can play checkers, too.
 (Read our full review of the Lego Iconic Chess Game Board, Set 40174)

 LEGO Brick Headz > Go Brick Me